univention/univention-corporate-server/doc/developer-reference/misc.rst

    package is accepted by a rule which is discarded by a later rule, then the rule for discarding the package does not become valid).

-Filter rules can optionally be described by setting additional |UCSUCRV|\ s.
+Filter rules can optionally be described by setting additional |UCSUCRVs|.
 For each rule and language, an additional variable suffixed by :samp:`/{language}` can be used to add a descriptive text.